AxonIQ/hotel-demo/README.md

 ### Running all on Kubernetes

 Deployment on Kubernetes (CaaS) is documented in [.k8s/Readme.md](./.k8s/README.md).
-It demonstrates the usage of Axon Server EE in a multi-context setup with access control enabled.
-If you want to actually run Axon Server EE you need a valid license file.
+It demonstrates the usage of Axon Server Standard Edition and Axon Server Enterprise Edition in a multi-context setup with access control enabled.
+If you want to actually run Axon Server Enterprise Edition you need a valid license file.

 ---